 After that, I believe, I undertook to take apart and assemble the clocks of my grandfather.
-In the former operation I was always successful, but often failed in the latter.
+In the former operation I was always successful but often failed in the latter.
 So it came that he brought my work to a sudden halt in a manner not too delicate and it took thirty years before I tackled another clockwork again.

-Shortly thereafter, I went into the manufacture of a kind of pop-gun which comprised a hollow tube, a piston, and two plugs of hemp.
-When firing the gun, the piston was pressed against the stomach and the tube was pushed back quickly with both hands. the air between the plugs was compressed and raised to a high temperature and one of them was expelled with a loud report.
-The art consisted in selecting a tube of the proper taper from the hollow stalks which were found in our garden.
-I did very well with that gun, but my activities interfered with the window panes in our house and met with painful discouragement.
+Shortly there after I went into the manufacture of a kind of pop-gun which comprised a hollow tube, a piston, and two plugs of hemp.
+When firing the gun, the piston was prest against the stomach and the tube was pushed back quickly with both hands.
+The air between the plugs was comprest and raised to high temperature and one of them was expelled with a loud report.
+The art consisted in selecting a tube of the proper taper from the hollow stalks.
+I did very well with that gun but my activities interfered with the window panes in our house and met with painful discouragement.
 If I remember rightly, I then took to carving swords from pieces of furniture which I could conveniently obtain.
 At that time I was under the sway of the Serbian national poetry and full of admiration for the feats of the heroes.
-I used to spend hours in mowing down my enemies in the form of cornstalks which ruined the crops and netted me several spankings from my mother.
-Moreover, these were not of the formal kind but the genuine article.
+I used to spend hours in mowing down my enemies in the form of corn-stalks which ruined the crops and retted me several spankings from my mother.
+Moreover these were not of the formal kind but the genuine article.